Pelicano82/Client-sim/README.md

 # clientSim - editable version
-# clientSimBase - non-editable version (This is a backup)
+# clientSimTemplate - non-editable version (This is a backup)